AmeyaJagtap/Locally-Adaptive-Activation-Functions-Neural-Networks-/README.txt

 1. LAAF_FunApproxi.py gives the LAAF python code for 1D function approximation.
-2. Deep_Learnig_Benchmarks is the python code which implements locally adaptive activation functions
+2. Deep_Learnig_Benchmark is the python code which implements locally adaptive activation functions